Bg

 For most babies, the American Academy of Pediatrics [] recommends following responsive feeding, or feeding on demand, at 1 - 2 months old.
 Watch for their hunger cues and feed accordingly rather than using scheduled feedings for your little one, unless recommended by their doctor.
 Below is a sample of what a day in the life of a newborn may look like at 1 - 2 months, as sleep and hunger are closely intertwined at this age.

-It may be tempting to put your baby on a feeding schedule based on the clock, but it’s best to continue following their hunger and fullness cues at this age.
+It may be tempting to put your baby on an eating schedule based on the clock, but it’s best to continue following their hunger and fullness cues at this age.
 Responsive feeding [] ensures they eat the amount right for them and sets up good habits for the future.
 Hunger cues [] include licking lips, starting to suck, and fussiness.
 Fullness cues include turning their head away, closing their mouth, or falling asleep.

 While fussiness or crying sometimes becomes synonymous with thinking your baby is hungry, this isn’t always the case.
 Remember, babies use crying or fussiness as a way to communicate, so these behaviors may also signal things like they are tired, too cold or warm, overstimulated, want to be held, or need their diaper changed.